mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 - Mixing Regular and Mini-size rolls in a single box is not available.
 You can, however, mix and match flavours of the same size for a box.

 ## Allergens
 All rolls are vegan and dairy-free.
 Due to the baking process, we cannot guarantee a nut-free environment.
 If you have a severe allergy, please order at your own discretion.
-Please DM on Instagram for more information [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/)
+Message [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/) on Instagram for more information.

 ---